Francis Galton: Collections

-After Galton's death in 1911, his archive donated to University College London by his executors.
+After Galton's death in 1911, his archive was donated to University College London by his executors.
 The Galton Papers include material about Galton's personal life and family, correspondence, and papers relating to his scientific work.
 Material was subsequently added to the collection to through gifts from Galton's nephew and other family members, and via purchases made through Karl Pearson and other members of the Galton Laboratory.
 Galton's personal library was incorporated into the library of the Galton Laboratory; these books are also held at University College London.

 University College London also holds the papers of Galton's protégé Karl Pearson, the records of the Galton Laboratory, and successors to the Galton Professor role including J.B.S.
 Haldane and L.S.
 Penrose.

 The Royal Geographical Society holds material relating to Galton including photographs, correspondence and a telescope he used in expeditions.